 Coorey said the program can also detect sunlight and other external features.

 “This allows potential developments to be designed with the maximum number of apartments with unobstructed views and direct sunlight.”

-The Institute of Digital Design Australia revealed ArchiStarr has already proven its competency, having helped a developer in India create an additional 120 apartments with unobstructed views in a recently completed development, with no building design changes.
+The Institute of Digital Design Australia revealed ArchiStar has already proven its competency, having helped a developer in India create an additional 120 apartments with unobstructed views in a recently completed development, with no building design changes.

 Locally, an Australian developer successfully fit an extra eight units in a recently completed development with the same outcome.

-With an already positive reaction to the technology and a four-week waiting period to get access, the Institute of Digital Design Australia predicts ArchiStarr will soon be ready for larger urban planning functionalities like public space, mixed-use developments and retail.
+With an already positive reaction to the technology and a four-week waiting period to get access, the Institute of Digital Design Australia predicts ArchiStar will soon be ready for larger urban planning functionalities like public space, mixed-use developments and retail.